asdfjkl/pgn2dcg/README.md

 * Some space is wasted compared to more optimized database implementations.
 Again this is a conscious design decision to allow easier implementation.

 Concerning the latter, moves are here stored with the originating square, the target square, and the potential promoting piece.
 This encoding is straight forward and requires two bytes per move.
-Hence, parsing is easy since no chess-logic or move generation needs to be implemented to parse and display games (think e.g. a web-interface to a database-file).
+Hence, parsing is easy since no chess-logic or move generation needs to be implemented to parse and display games (think e.g. a web-interface to a database-file just for viewing games).
 On the other hand, chess moves can be stored in a more compact fashion, requiring only one byte (or even less).

 Nevertheless the saved space is negligible.
 Let's take the ChessBase Mega-Database, which stores approximately 6.7 million games and can be considered the biggest chess database available today.
 Assume that on average a chess game contains 40 moves.
 Comparing a more optimal encoding and the much simpler encoding of this standard we have: